shivashant25/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

     ![TODO 2 is highlighted in the Visual Studio Task List.](images/image10.png "Task List")

-7. The following code represents the completed task in FindLicensePlateText.cs:
+7. The following code represents the completed task in FindLicensePlateText.cs, then save the changes using **Ctrl+s** keyword.

     ```csharp
     // TODO 2: Populate the below two variables with the correct AppSettings properties.